 Funds raised: $28,310

 1 in 5 people have participated in harassing and bullying behaviour in their lives.
-And even more people have experienced it at some point of their lives.
+And, even more people have experienced it at some point of their lives.
 But what isn’t well known is that most people who engage in bullying behaviour are often themselves bullied and victims of unresolved trauma.
-Giving credence to the words Sam said during her pitch “hurt people hurt people”.
+Giving credence to the words Sam reiterated during her pitch “hurt people hurt people”.
 With the proliferation of social media, the social landscape has never been so complicated, constant and overwhelming.

-“A 15-years-old girl is in her first relationship.
+“A 15-year-old girl is in her first relationship.
 When he tells her, she can only wear certain clothes, not to wear make-up or that she can only have certain friends she doesn’t think anything of it.
 She is in love.
 11 months pass, and she finds out he has been cheating on her the whole time.
 She is devastated.
 But she decides to end the relationship.”

 “He isn’t happy.
 He recruits his friends and together they flood her inbox with mean messages.
 She hears comments in the halls.
 The friends she does have send her messages too.
 They try to support her.
 But ultimately she can’t escape it.
 Every message continues to exacerbate her anxiety, her worry.”